fastify/json-schema-ref-resolver/README.md

 #### Caveats

-- If a reference schema and a source schema have a key with the same name and different values, an error will be throwing during a call to `derefSchema` or `getDerefSchema`.
+- If a reference schema and a source schema have a key with the same name and different values, an error will be thrown during a call to `derefSchema` or `getDerefSchema`.

 _Example:_